anabihunter23/SerraMadeMe/README.md

 IMPORTANT
 To view the readme with proper spacing, please click on it in the code and then read it through the source blob option or raw.
-If that doesn't work, there is also a screenshot in the screenshot folder.
+If that doesn't work, there is also a screenshot in the screenshot folder within the API Final Project Folder.

 REQUIREMENTS